 New recycling technology has been developing an artificial intelligence to help programs to sort plastics effectively and affordably in order to stop recyclable materials from being sent to landfills.

 “The recycling process is quite complicated.
-If you go to the supermarket or for the daily recycling you need to know how to properly place all the recyclable (items), like bottles or others, into the right bins.
+You must understand how to correctly put all recyclable things, such as bottles and other items, into the appropriate containers when you go to the grocery store or for your regular recycling.
 You need to know the labels, know the icons,” explains University of Technology Sydney School of Electrical and Data Engineering’s Dr. Xu Wang.

 With this in mind, Wang and a team of researchers from the university’s Global Big Data Technologies Centre (GBDTC) have designed a recycling technology that can do this sorting automatically.
-The “smart bin” device is equipped with an arsenal of advanced technology, combining artificial intelligence, robotics and machine vision.
-Suffice to say, this is no average wheelie bin.
+The “smart bin” gadget combines robotics, machine vision, and artificial intelligence with a plethora of cutting-edge technologies.
+Let’s just say that this isn’t your typical wheelie bin.

 Why this recycling technology is an example of a circular economy

 Globally, it is estimated that more than USD 200 billion worth of recyclable materials goes unrecovered annually.
-The economics and efficiency of identifying and sorting paper, plastics, metals, and other recyclables from the waste stream creates a major challenge for material recovery.
-In recent years, the waste industry has also faced stricter international quality standards for contamination-free imports of recyclable materials, leaving the industry in search of cost-effective ways to meet these requirements.
+Material recovery has significant challenges due to the economics and efficiency of separating and classifying recyclables such as paper, plastics, metals, and other materials from the waste stream.
+Stricter international quality criteria for contamination-free recyclable material imports have also affected the trash business recently.
+As a result, the industry is looking for economical ways to comply with these demands.

 Waste is not just a problem, waste can be a solution where non-recyclable waste is turned into a valuable resource for the whole society.